Welcome to Spaulding Township

 Flint River Dike Committee: 2nd Wednesday 7:30 p.m.

-Zoning Board of Appeals: Please contact the township office for information
+Zoning Board of Appeals: Only meet when petitioned – contact the township office for information

 This institution is an equal opportunity provider.